fangziran727/hello-world/README.md

-# hello-world
-My first project, This repository is for practiceing the GitHub Flow.
+# About my first project on GitHub
+I am an exchange student in PolyU, and I mainly focus on Deep learing and LLM.
+Ask me anything!